NSW State Coroner Teresa O’Sullivan has called self-determination of First Nations people the “unfinished business” from the Royal Commission.

 Ms O’Sullivan stated that First Nations people continue to be “overrepresented in every category of death dealt with by the Coroner’s Court”.

-Indigenous deaths in custody could not be separated from “the over-representation of First Nations people within the criminal justice system, nor can we separate it from the colonial history of this nation”, she said.
+Indigenous deaths in custody could not be separate from “the over-representation of First Nations people within the criminal justice system, nor can we separate it from the colonial history of this nation”, she said.

 Self-determination of First Nations people